 - · Sport fishing equipment.

-- Bows.
+- Bows, quivers, broadheads, and points.

+- Arrow components, effective before April 1, 2005.

-- · Arrow components.
+- Arrow shafts, effective after March 31, 2005.

 - Coal.

-- Tires.
+- Taxable tires.

 - · Gas guzzler automobiles.

-- Vaccines.
+- · Vaccines.

 Manufacturer.
 The term "manufacturer" includes a producer or importer.
 A manufacturer is any person who produces a taxable article from new or raw material, or from scrap, salvage, or junk material, by processing or changing the form of an article or by combining or assembling two or more articles.
 If you furnish the materials and keep title to those materials and to the finished article, you are considered the manufacturer even though another person actually manufactures the taxable article.